anandpanwar/devops_assignment/README.md

-# NPHC DevOps Engineer Assignment
+# DevOps Engineer Assignment

-This repo contains my submission for the NPHC DevOps Engineer assignment.
-I split it into two main parts — one for AWS (Scenario 1) and one for Kubernetes (Scenario 2).
+This repo contains two main parts — one for AWS (Scenario 1) and one for Kubernetes (Scenario 2).

 ---

-## 🚀 Scenario 1 – AWS Infra + Terraform + GitLab CI/CD
+## Scenario 1 – AWS Infra + Terraform + GitLab CI/CD

 ### What I did
 For this part, I used Terraform to set up the whole infrastructure on AWS.